awsdocs/amazon-eventbridge-user-guide/doc_source/eb-targets.md

 To make API calls on the resources that you own, EventBridge needs appropriate permission\.
 For AWS Lambda and Amazon SNS resources, EventBridge uses [resource\-based policies](eb-use-resource-based.md)\.
 For EC2 instances, Kinesis data streams, and Step Functions state machines, EventBridge uses IAM roles that you specify in the `RoleARN` parameter in `PutTargets`\.
 You can invoke an API Gateway REST endpoint with configured IAM authorization, but the role is optional if you haven't configured authorization\.
 For more information, see [Amazon EventBridge and AWS Identity and Access Management](eb-iam.md)\.

 If another account is in the same Region and has granted you permission, then you can send events to that account\.
-For more information, see [Sending and receiving Amazon EventBridge events between AWS accounts and Regions](eb-cross-account.md)\.
+For more information, see [Sending and receiving Amazon EventBridge events between AWS accounts](eb-cross-account.md)\.